bsdhw/Trends/Notebook/README.md

     hw-probe -all -upload

-Full-feature report is available here: https://bsd-hardware.info/?view=trends
+This report is for one last month.
+Overall report since the beginning of time: [TestCoverage](https://github.com/bsdhw/TestCoverage)

-Period: Mar, 2022.
+Period: Apr, 2022.

 Contents
 --------